fawazahmed0/Latest-adb-fastboot-installer-for-windows/README.md

 1. Press OK in confirmation dialog shown in phone during Installation.[only required, if step1 is done]
 1. After the installation is done, Open Command Prompt( Go to Start Menu -> Type command Prompt -> Press Enter) and you can type adb and fastboot commands there.

+**Note for Beginners:** Just Paste your files (twrp etc, if any) at Desktop, type 'cd desktop' (without quotes) in command prompt and press Enter and Now enter your ADB and Fastboot commands in there

 **Note:** In Window 10, you will see Blue color box, during installation, click on More Info and click Run/Run anyway to start Installation.<br />
 ![Win 10 Screenshot 1](https://github.com/fawazahmed0/Latest-adb-fastboot-installer-for-windows/raw/master/Screenshots/Windows%2010%20Screenshot1.png)
 ![Win 10 Screenshot 2](https://github.com/fawazahmed0/Latest-adb-fastboot-installer-for-windows/raw/master/Screenshots/Windows%2010%20Screenshot2.png)